-The following objectives identify the priorities of the SSAC for fiscal years 2008-09, 2009-10, and 2010-11.
-The objectives include performance measures and indicators to facilitate the evaluation of the committee's success.
+The following objectives identify the priorities of the SSAC for each of the fiscal years ending March 31: 2011-12, 2012-13, and 2013-14.
+These will be reported in each respective annual report.
+The objectives include performance measures and indicators to facilitate the evaluation of the committee's success in reviewing the status of species at risk and advising the Minister on matters related to the designation and re-designation of species at risk.
+All three objectives will be reported on annually.